- Understanding SR-22 insurance in Colorado

 Non-owners SR-22 insurance in Colorado

-Colorado may require you to file an SR-22 form even if you don't own a vehicle as a prerequisite for reinstating your license.
-Drivers who sometimes borrow or rent a car can buy non-owner SR-22 insurance, which provides state minimum auto insurance coverage.
-A non-owner car insurance policy meets the legal requirements, and an SR-22 can be filed based on that policy.
+Colorado might require you to file an SR-22 form even if you don't own a car, usually if it's needed to get your license back.
+If you occasionally borrow or rent a car, you can buy non-owner SR-22 insurance, which meets the legal requirements, and your insurance company can file the SR-22 with that policy.

-It's important to note that non-owner car insurance only acts as secondary liability coverage when driving someone else's car.
-If you buy a car, you will need the proper insurance to drive it in Colorado.
+It's important to remember that non-owner car insurance only gives you extra liability coverage when you drive someone else's car.
+If you buy a car, you'll need to get the proper insurance to drive it legally in Colorado.

 How long do you need an SR-22 in Colorado?